Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 There’s an old quote by Ansel Adams.

 The meaning behind those words is pretty simple.
-Don't just take snapshots of things you see.
+Don’t just take snapshots of things you see.
 Slow down.
 Give some thought to your composition and your exposure.
 You can change a scene with different focal lengths.
-Selecting the right time of day or year can have profound effects on a photograph.
+Selecting the right time of day or year can profoundly affect a photograph.

 In other words, it’s the person behind the camera who makes the photograph.
 Whether you make it well or not depends upon how much thought you put into it.

 7: Relying Too Much on Auto Settings